AlkaBenawra/MDMAPR/README.md

 <img src="images/mdmaprlogo.png" width=400>

-The MDMAPR is a Shiny web application that is able to merge raw qPCR fluorescence data and metadata together to faciliate the spatial visualization of species presence/absence detections.
-The application also has the ability to visualize qPCR fluoresence curves and standard curves to evaluate data quality.
+The MDMAPR is a Shiny web application that is able to merge raw qPCR fluorescence data and metadata together to facilitate the spatial visualization of species presence/absence detections.
+The application also has the ability to visualize qPCR fluorescence curves and standard curves to evaluate data quality.

 The MDMAPR shiny application has the option to be connected to a custom developed MySQL database in order to populate the applications interface with data.
-Data can also be uploaded directly on the applications for analysis.
+Data can also be uploaded directly on the application for analysis.
 The MDMAPR 2.0 is built using R shinydashboard which is an open-source R package for web application development.

 To learn how to set up a MDMAPR MySQL database to run with the MDMAPR Shiny application please refer to the [wiki](https://github.com/AlkaBenawra/MDMAPR/wiki).